 Places to Visit in And Around Mon

 In Konyak and tattooed warriors' land, there is no dearth of places to visit in and around Mon.
 Due to its small size, most places to visit in and around Mon could be easily explored in a single day, including Shangnyu Village, Shangphan Wildlife Sanctuary, and Veda Peak.
-The villages located within the reachable distance to the Mon have small huts or shops selling local artifacts, wood carvings, daos, and traditional jewelry.
+The villages within the distance of the Mon have small huts or shops selling local artifacts, wood carvings, daos, and traditional jewelry.

 Things to Do in Mon